dfsp-spirit/wordpress-child-theme-twentyseventeen-privacy/README.md

 * Disables HTTP referer [sic] so it is not tracked where people are coming from
 * Loads the fonts locally instead of using Google Fonts remotely (so Google cannot track them)
 * Disables saving of IP addresses of people who comment.
 This is not needed and IP addresses are personal data, so storing them is questionable at least.
-* Remove emticons.
+* Remove emoticons.
 The graphic that gets inserted when you have them on and type something like ":)" in a post are retrieved from a remote server(!) it seems.
 Ridiculous.
+* Removes the need for commenters to put their email.

+## Required WP settings

+This remove the email field in comments, so you will have to configure WP to allow comments without email in the settings.
+To do this: Settings > Discussion > Other Comment Settings.
+Then uncheck "Comment author must fill out name and email".

 ## Preview